 It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the cooler months.
-And warmer air means drier air that can influence our overall health.
-You may have never thought about monitoring humidity levels in your house, or maybe you’re looking to find just the right balance.
-We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
+And warmer air equates to drier air that can influence our overall health.
+You may have never considered monitoring humidity levels in your house, or maybe you’re trying to find just the right balance.
+We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
-There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention down the road.

-There are a couple things you’ll need to consider when purchasing a whole-home humidifier.
+There are a couple things you’ll need to consider when shopping for a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to decide what size you want is to take your total floor area and multiply it by the height of your ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you consider your options.
+One way to decide what size you need is to take your total floor area and multiply it by the height of your ceiling.
+This will help determine how many gallons per hour you will need and be a guide as you consider your options.

-- Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
-There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.
+- Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.

-Each house is different.
-Our professionals at Broad Ripple Service Experts Heating & Air Conditioning can give you a home health report to help you select which humidifier will work for your home.
-And our assessment will make sure you are getting the best solution to fit your current HVAC system.
-We want to make sure you relax during the cooler season and that you have the support you need to maintain proper indoor air quality.
-Give us a call at or check out our online scheduler to make an appointment.
+Every home and family is different.
+Our professionals at Broad Ripple Service Experts can give you a home health report to help you select which humidifier will work for your home.
+And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
+Give us a call at 317-527-0271 or visit our online scheduler to make an appointment.